 - Focusing on efficiency at the cost of resiliency and scalability

 - Slowing down the transition of the monolith to the cloud

-- Seeking three year plans or ROI performance thresholds from experimental innovation teams
+- Demanding long-term plans from experimental innovation teams

 - Fighting innovation projects that threaten the core